Fiber Internet in Connecticut

 What this means for buyers, renters, and remote workers

 If fiber matters to you, take Connecticut seriously — but do not assume.
 The state-level view is useful because it tells you where to start.
-The the final place you are evaluating still decides the real answer.
+The final place you are evaluating still decides the real answer.

-Fiber matters most when you want stronger wired reliability and fewer surprises once you narrow to a the final place you are evaluating.
+Fiber matters most when you want stronger wired reliability and fewer surprises once you narrow to the final place you are evaluating.

 Who should care most about fiber in Connecticut